cptdanko/node_typescript_crud_notes/README.md

 export AWS_SECRET_ACCESS_KEY=your-secret-key
 ```
 Have a look at the [AWS docs] for more on this.
 You may also want to change the AWS region on [line 17] to the region of your AWS account

+**NOTE** Right now, for save functionality, while saving a note, this API will try to save to both localStorage as well as AWS>

 # Any help?
 If you have difficulty understanding anything about this repo, feel free to reach out to me through this Github account or at bhuman at mydaytodoDOTcom or bhumanDOTsoniATgmailDOTcom.